 10. ‘One Art’.

 We’ll conclude our pick of Elizabeth Bishop poems with one of her last great poems, published in 1976 as part of her slim ten-poem collection Geography III, which appeared just three years before her death.
+We have analysed this classic poem in more detail in a separate post.

 ‘One Art’ is a villanelle which sees the speaker meditating on the ‘art of losing’ things.
 Although the losses begin in a small way – mislaid door keys, a misspent hour – they become larger and more significant as the poem’s nineteen lines unfold.
 The poem is a great modern meditation on loss, which sees Bishop’s speaker defiantly insisting that it is easy to master loss, even while the poem suggests otherwise.